telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarMenuItem.md

 #### Remarks
 Use the property to set the alt text for the item's image element, when needed for accessibility.

+###  ImageUrl `String`

+Gets or sets the image's URL of the item, used when it's enabled.

+#### Remarks
+Use the ImageUrl property to specify a custom image that will be
+            	used when the item is enabled.

+###  Items `RibbonBarMenuItemCollection`

+Gets a RibbonBarMenuItemCollection object that contains the sub-items of the MenuItem.

+#### Remarks
+Use the Items property to access the sub-items of the MenuItem.
+You can also use the Items property to
+            	manage the items.
+You can add, remove or modify items from the Items collection.

 ###  NavigateUrl `String`

 Gets or sets navigation URL for the item.
 Usually pointing to a page.